Register Your Interest

 Single Cell Genomics to Derive Quantitative Computational Models for Tissue Development

-• Gastrulation and early organogenesis represents a key stage in mammalian development with relevance to developmental disorders and drug toxicities
+- Gastrulation and early organogenesis represent a key stage in mammalian development with relevance to developmental disorders and drug toxicities

-• Timecourse single cell genomics atlases represent important reference for analysis of developmental mutations
+- Timecourse single cell genomics atlases represent an important reference for the analysis of developmental mutations

-• Multispecies data enable comparative single cell genomics to assess cell type specific conservation of transcriptional programmes and predict "missing"
+- Multispecies data enable comparative single cell genomics to assess cell type-specific conservation of transcriptional programmes and predict "missing" data

 -